Suwayomi/Suwayomi-Server/README.md

 ## How do I run the thing?
 #### Running pre-built jar packages
-Download the latest (or a working more stable older) release from [the repo branch](https://github.com/AriaMoradi/Tachidesk/tree/repo) or obtain it from [the releases section](https://github.com/AriaMoradi/Tachidesk/releases).
+Download the latest (or a working more stable) release from [the repo branch](https://github.com/AriaMoradi/Tachidesk/tree/repo) or obtain it from [the releases section](https://github.com/AriaMoradi/Tachidesk/releases).

 Double click on the jar file or run `java -jar Tachidesk-latest.jar` or `java -jar Tachidesk-vX.Y.Z-rxxx.jar`